 If you need to get your car inspected or renew your driver’s license soon, you might want to plan around this coming weekend, when the Registry of Motor Vehicles goes dark for three days to prepare for new driver’s license rules.

-And when the RMV comes back on line, Massachusetts drivers will see big changes—including waiting in line if they want a new type of licenses instead of renewing online.
+And when the RMV comes back on line, Massachusetts drivers will see big changes — including waiting in line if they want a new type of license instead of renewing online.

 Nearly all RMV services — including renewals, road tests and vehicle inspections — will be down Thursday night through Monday morning; branch offices will be closed, and online and phone services won’t be available to drivers either.
 The huge shutdown is necessary to install software that can, among other tasks, issue new types of “Real ID” driver’s licenses required by federal law as a security safeguard in the wake of the Sept.
 11 attacks.
 (Law enforcement will still be able to access RMV information this weekend.)